COVID-19 vaccines are available to our patients and the public. Walk-in or schedule your COVID-19 vaccine today.

 - Avoid people who are sick with respiratory symptoms

 Now you can walk-in or schedule your COVID-19 vaccine!

 AT NO COST TO YOU!

 At our community clinics (open to the public), all people ages 12 and older are eligible to receive the COVID-19 vaccine.
-If you want an appointment, please sign-up below or call us at 256-562-0344.
+To make it convenient for you, you can walk-in or schedule your COVID-19 vaccine.

-At this time, we have the COVID-19 Moderna vaccine for adults and the COVID-19 Pfizer vaccine for children ages 12 and older).
+At this time, we have the COVID-19 Moderna vaccine for adults and the COVID-19 Pfizer vaccine for children (ages 12 and older).
 Please call beforehand to ensure the location you are going to has the vaccine you are wanting in stock.
 Here are our locations, click here.

 You will receive two vaccine doses.

 Although we do have scheduled appointments for COVID-19 vaccines, we also welcome walk-ins.

 All COVID-19 vaccines are effective at preventing COVID-19, hospitalizations and death.
 By getting vaccinated, you are reducing your risk of disease, hospitalization, severe complications, and even death.
 Reducing the risk of disease also prevents the health care system from being overwhelmed.

 After getting vaccinated, you may have some side effects, which are normal signs that your body is building protection.
 The most common side effects are pain and swelling in the arm where you received the shot.
 In addition, you may have fever, chills, tiredness, and headache.
 These side effects should go away in a few days.